ysim/daylight/README.md

 Inspired by [`wttr.in`](https://github.com/chubin/wttr.in).

+### Installation

+Compile the binary:

+    make

+Install the binary somewhere on your path (I like `$HOME/bin` on OS X; YMMV):

+    install bin/daylight-cli $HOME/bin

 ### Usage

-Compile the binary and run the program:

-    $ make
+Running the binary with no flags gives you the sunrise/sunset times where you are (based on your IP address), today:

-    $ ./daylight
+    $ daylight-cli
     Oslo, Norway
     sunrise: 4:35 AM
     sunset: 9:51 PM